 A wide variety of infectious agents can affect the cornea.
 The most common cause of corneal infection is a bacterial ulcer caused by poor contact lens hygiene.
-Sleeping in contact lenses, reusing cleaning solution, and not using appropriate contact lens cleaning solution increase the risk of corneal infection 15x that of someone who cleans their contact lenses routinely and appropriately.
+Sleeping in contact lenses, reusing cleaning solutions, and not using appropriate contact lens cleaning solution increases the risk of corneal infection 15x that of someone who cleans their contact lenses routinely and appropriately.

 Signs of a corneal infection include: